NicEastvillage/TokenElimReproducibilityPackage/README.md

 ### Setup

-Setup permissions:
-- For the Bash scripts: `chmod u+x scripts/*.sh`
-- For the Python scripts: `chmod u+x scripts/*.py`
-- For the verifypn binary: `chmod u+x bin/*`

-Setup to reproduce data:
-- Extract models and queries: `tar -xvf MCC2023-CTL.tar.gz`  (*Expected run time: 3 minutes*)

-Setup to construct graphs and tables:
-- Setup Python virtual environment: `python -m venv .venv`
-- Activate the virtual environment: `source .venv/bin/activate`
-- Install Python packages: `pip install -r requirements.txt`
+*Expected run time: 4 minutes (shorter on subsequent runs)*

+Run `./scripts/setup.sh`

+### Test pipeline (Short early review)

+*Expected run time: 20 minutes*

+Run `./scripts/run_mini.sh`

+This pipeline is intended for verifying that the artifact works.
+The pipeline only runs a few queries in total and will not produce meaningful results.

 ### Reproduce data (full)

-*Expected run time: 200-300 days (per method)*
+*Expected run time: 200-300 days*

 Steps:

-- Navigate to the `scripts/` directory: `cd scripts`
-- Run pipeline: `./run_pipeline.sh <name> ../bin/verifypn-tokelim-linux64 <method>` where `<name>` is the desired name of the output, and `<method>` is either `tapaal`, `dynamic`, or `static`.
-We advice to include the method in the name too, e.g. 'ae_tapaal'.
-  - This will produce a log file for each query at `logs/<name>/[model]/[category]/[query_index].log` and a csv file `data/<name>.csv` (semicolon separated) with all the extracted data.
-  - You can run the three methods in parallel using: `./run_pipeline.sh ae_tapaal ../bin/verifypn-tokelim-linux64 tapaal & ./run_pipeline.sh ae_dynamic ../bin/verifypn-tokelim-linux64 dynamic & ./run_pipeline.sh ae_static ../bin/verifypn-tokelim-linux64 static &`
+Run `./scripts/run_full.sh`

-This pipeline runs each query in `MCC2023-CTL` sequentially and will take a _very long time_.
+This pipeline runs each query in `MCC2023-CTL` and will take a _very long time_.
 Therefore, we have included the data files used in the paper in this reproducibility package: `data/demo_tapaal.csv`, `data/demo_dynamic.csv`, and `data/demo_static.csv`.
 You may also consider producing the data partially.
 See the section below.

-If you wish to rerun the entire benchmark, we recommend running the individual queries in parallel.
+If you wish to rerun the entire benchmark, we recommend running the queries in parallel.
 However, we do not include scripts to do so.
 See `scripts/run_single.sh` to run a single query and `scripts/extract.sh` to extract the data from the log files.
 The time/memory limits can be found in `scripts/run_single.sh` (30 minutes and 15 GB by default).

 ### Reproduce data (partial)

-*Expected run time: 6 hours (per method)*
+*Expected run time: 6 hours*

-Steps:

-- Navigate to the `scripts/` directory: `cd scripts`
-- Run pipeline: `./run_pipeline_partial.sh <name> ../bin/verifypn-tokelim-linux64 <method>` where `<name>` is the desired name of the output, and `<method>` is either `tapaal`, `dynamic`, or `static`.
-We advise to include the method in the name too, e.g. 'ae_tapaal'.
-  - This will produce a log file for each query at `logs/<name>/[model]/[category]/[query_index].log` and a csv file `data/<name>.csv` (semicolon separated) with all the extracted data.
-  - (Recommended) You can run the three methods in parallel using: `./run_pipeline_partial.sh ae_tapaal ../bin/verifypn-tokelim-linux64 tapaal & ./run_pipeline_partial.sh ae_static ../bin/verifypn-tokelim-linux64 static & ./run_pipeline_partial.sh ae_dynamic ../bin/verifypn-tokelim-linux64 dynamic &`
+Run `./scripts/run_partial.sh`

-This partial pipeline runs the first query of the two CTL categories for every 15th model with a timeout of 10 minutes.
+This partial pipeline runs the first query of every 15th model with a timeout of 10 minutes.
 Note that the shorter timeout may be a disadvantage for the dynamic and static token-elimination methods.

-### Graphs and tables
+### Generate graphs and tables

 *Expected run time: 20 seconds*

 Steps:

-- Navigate to the `scripts/` directory: `cd scripts`
-- Run `python graphs_and_tables.py`
+- Run `python scripts/graphs_and_tables.py`
   - By default, the demo data (the data used in the paper) is used.
 To use your own data, the Python script must be given a series of arguments on the form 'name=file' where 'name' is the display name of the data and 'file' is the name of the file in `data/`.
 You must provide at least two data files and the first one must be named Tapaal